dmeijboom/compute/readme.md

 At first I was using cloud-init to provision those vm's but that didn't work for me as for example I encountered a situation where I wanted to do something that depends on another module but that module was initialized after the other module so that didn't work..

 After a while I stopped using it and provisioned them manually but that required too much time.
-That's when I decided to create this project which is a simple, modular desktop provisioning tool.
+That's when I decided to create this project, a simple but modular computer provisioning tool.
 Is it better than cloud-init?
 Definitely lot..
 But it's way easier to use and covers my use-case.

 ## Features